CLICK TMD LOGO IMAGE TO THE RIGHT

 OCT 21, 2015 NEW WAVES OF HOPE

 We are delighted to have released our debut album 'New Waves of Hope' to widespread critical acclaim.
-NWOH is available for purchase through iTunes, Amazon and on CD.
+NWOH is available CD/digital purchase: WWW.THEMICRODANCE.BANDCAMP.COM

-For those who prefer streaming, head over to Spotify.
+For those who prefer streaming, head over to your favourite platform!